-Thus, in this paper we had been presented a new methodology for 3D surface reconstruction from unorganized cloud of points.
+Thus, in this paper it had been presented a new methodology for 3D surface reconstruction from unorganized cloud of points.
 In the first step of the proposed methodology the number of acquired points is reduced by substituting a set of points closed in a defined region by one at its center of mass, considering a point as a unitary mass.
 From the new set of points the contour of the object cross-section is defined by using NURBS.
 The analysis of consecutive cross-sections enables to define a new number of knots and control points when the object cross-section is bigger or smaller than the previous ones, in order to simplify the data processing when the cross-section presents a reduction or an augmentation (jagged surfaces or protrusions).

 From all defined points the mesh can be done and then, using commercial software the object rendering can be made for its visualization.
+For the presented examples it was used the Rhinoceros® software for rendering process (www.rhino3d.com).

-Simulations results had been shown that the proposed method is very effective for clustering unorganized point clouds for meshing surfaces.
+Simulations results had been shown that the proposed method is effective for clustering unorganized point clouds for meshing surfaces.

 We can depict some important advantages of this proposed method: a) the gaps of the cloud of points must not be filled as others methods; b) the cloud of points must not be well organized, and c) it is not necessary an algorithm to reduce noises (they are eliminated by applying the reduction approach).
 These advantages had been shown in the presented examples.
+In a future a methodology to consider surfaces having edges will be included.